salihkertik/ArtBookJava/README.md

 - SQLite
 - Launcher
-- Permission ~~asks permission to enter the gallery
+- Permissions ~~asks permission to enter the gallery
 - RecyclerView